orizens/orizens.com/src/pages/blog/2013-03-21-backbone-view-patterns-rendering-a-collection.md

 ```

-This method uses the &#8220;createView" method which instantiates a view to a given model and optional arguments (using a regular Backbone.View constructor).
+This method uses the "createView" method which instantiates a view to a given model and optional arguments (using a regular Backbone.View constructor).
 The newly created instance is added to the internal array (for tracking) of subviews.

 ```typescript
 createView: function(model, options) {